Pop-Code/nestjs-console/README.md

 Registering methods using the ConsoleService is more flexible than decorators.
 When you use the ConsoleService, you simply bind your methods to the cli manually.
 This is usefull if you need to create the cli or a part of the cli at runtime.
-This way you can also create mutliple commands ans sub commands from the same class.
+This way you can also create mutliple commands ans sub commands from the same context.

 ```ts
 // service.ts - a nestjs provider